 Pay per click advertising is offered by Google, Bing and other search engines to create online ads that generate traffic to websites.
 Yet the only time I hear lawyers talking about PPC is because it is not working, and I agree — it’s a great way to throw away a lot of money.
 In my opinion for PPC to be successful, a lawyer needs to spend $10,000 per week.
 But it’s like amphetamines — it only works when it’s working and then it wears off.
 A common mistake is for lawyers to spend money on PPC and drive a torrent traffic to a website that doesn’t contain useful information and has no calls to action — it’s just the lawyers talking about themselves.
 Investing in blogging is so much smarter.

 Search engine optimization is typically done once on your site by your webmaster.
-After that it is built in.
+After that, it is built-in.
 You don’t need to pay a continuing fee for SEO.
 Off-site SEO, which is typically done by building links to your website, can generate a negative reaction from Google.
 I recommend that lawyers steer clear of companies that say they will do link-building and submit your site to directories.
 There are a lot of snake oil salesmen out there and they often create inbound links from link farms and bogus sites.
+Law sites that neglect Google Search API should not expect swathes of online traffic.

 A better option is Facebook advertising.
 Lawyers can use it to send a message to only their targeted clients and no one else.
 Facebook ads are not displayed to the entire universe.
 Attorneys can send a distinct message solely to the people they want to see it.
 Facebook will provide metrics every day – and lawyers can see which ads are working and which ones don’t.